Seminars in Ayurveda

 Join us again on January 28, 2019!

 Interested in presenting a Seminar in Ayurveda?
-Contact us.
+Apply to Be a PACE SIA Presenter.

 Note: NAMA has not evaluated any of the information presented in these talks.
 The views expressed are those of the presenter, and do not necessarily reflect the viewpoint of NAMA.
 These lectures are offered as an opportunity for members and the general public to learn more about topics related to Ayurveda.
 NAMA does not endorse any specific presenter or topic.